Product has been added to the cart.

 The phone can be used only with lively service, which operates on the Verizon network.
 Unlimited talk and text cost $19.99 per month, and lively charges a service activation fee of $35, as well.
 No data is required.
 The Alexa features use data, but this data is provided at no additional cost.
 Lively offers additional health and safety packages with the phone that are priced between $20.00 per month and $30.00 per month.
 The basic package of $20.00 per month includes Urgent Response: the user presses the Urgent Response button and the call is answered by Lively’s private dispatch agents.
 No data plan is necessary.

-Consumer Cellular Link II Physical Description and Battery
+Consumer Cellular IRIS Easy Flip Physical Description and Battery

-On the front panel of the exterior of the cell phone is a camera.
-Unlike the Jitterbug Flip2, the Link II does not have an LED flash or a notification LED to notify users of a voicemail or emergency alert, although you will hear a notification sound, as well as see the notification on the outside screen.
-The outside screen also displays the time, day, date, and status information, including the battery and signal strength.
+The front panel of the exterior of the cell phone includes a camera.
+Unlike the Jitterbug Flip2, the IRIS Easy Flip does not have a notification LED to notify users of a voicemail or emergency alert.
+However, notifications are provided with a notification sound, vibration, and text on the outside screen.
+The outside screen also displays the time and status information, such as the battery and signal strength.
+It does not display the day of the week, date, or month.

-If you flip open the phone, the top half includes a 2.8-inch display and the earpiece speaker.
-The bottom half includes the keypad.
+If you flip open the phone, the top half includes a 2.8-inch display and the earpiece speaker, while the bottom half includes the keypad and microphone.

 Menu System